top of page

 Key Features:

-• Aroma: Glutinous rice gives off a gentle, starchy scent with just a hint of sweetness—less floral than jasmine, more like warm cereal grains.
+• Aroma: A gentle, starchy scent with just a hint of sweetness

-• Flavor: It carries a mild, subtly sweet flavor that’s richer and more “rice-forward” than other varieties.
+• Flavor: Carries a mild, subtly sweet flavor that’s richer

-• Texture: Once cooked, the grains become exceptionally sticky and chewy—almost glue-like—which makes them perfect for shaping into cakes, dumplings, or sushi.
+• Texture: Once cooked, the grains become exceptionally sticky and chewy.

-• Appearance: The uncooked grains are short, plump, and opaque white; after cooking they turn glossy and opaque, clumping together into a solid mass rather than separating.
+• Appearance: The uncooked grains are short, plump, and opaque white; after cooking they turn glossy and opaque, clumping together.

 bottom of page